Welcome to Family Tree, Food & Stories

 Recipes From My 90-Year-Old Mom, and so Much More!

-With our special guest, Freda Meriweather.
+With our special guest, Freda Meriwether.

-In this episode of the Family Tree, Food & Stories podcast, Co-Host Sylvia Lovely reconnects with her good friend, Freda Merriweather, who shares captivating and colorful food tales of her 90-year-old mother, Gloria Polly Medea Rice.
+In this episode of the Family Tree, Food & Stories podcast, Co-Host Sylvia Lovely reconnects with her good friend, Freda Merriwether, who shares captivating and colorful food tales of her 90-year-old mother, Gloria Polly Medea Rice.
 The conversation spans Gloria's rich reputation as a 'character' in her community and her renowned recipes, particularly some that required a mad dash to grab it first in the backyard!
 Freda recounts their family's traditions, the small-town love and support Gloria receives, and the importance of preserving family stories.
 This heartwarming discussion highlights the intersection of family, history, and the culinary legacies that define us in ways we often forget until we remember and share them.

 00:00 Introduction and Reunion